tomfaulhaber/cl-format/README.markdown

 The ~A and ~S directives accept the colon prefix, but ignore it since () and nil are not equivalent in Clojure.

+Clojure has 3 different reader syntaxes for characters.
+The ~@c directive to cl-format has an argument extension to let youu choose:
+* ~@c (with no argument) prints "\c" (backslash followed by the printed representation of the character or \newline, \space, \tab,
+\backspace, \return)
+* ~'o@c prints "\oDDD" where DDD are the octal digits representing the character.
+* ~'u@c prints "\uXXXX" prints the hex Unicode representation of the character.